UK's Johnson faces criticism over Scotland trip in lockdown - WTMJ

 Sturgeon, whose Scottish National Party wants to hold another referendum on Scotland’s independence, is way ahead in polls ahead of a general election in May, with some showing support at over 50%.

-Should the SNP win a clear majority, Sturgeon has said she will look to hold another vote on Scotland’s future.
+Should her party win a clear majority, Sturgeon has said she will look to hold another vote on Scotland’s future.
 Johnson, who under the law would have to back a referendum to make it legal, has indicated that he won’t do so, arguing that as recently as 2014 Scotland voted to stay part of the U.K. by a clear majority.

 “I have to say I think endless talk about a referendum, without any clear description of what the constitutional situation would be after that referendum, is completely irrelevant now to the concerns of most people who, I think, want us to beat this pandemic and come through it strongly together,” Johnson said.